Thursaun/diasporaecho/LINKEDIN-POST.md

 - Server-side caching with configurable TTL
 - On-demand Wikipedia fetching for detail pages

-💡 **Lesson Learned**: Sometimes the best database query is no query at all.
-Moving search to Wikipedia-only simplified the architecture and improved accuracy!
+💡 **Lesson Learned**: Interactive micro-animations (like the card flip) dramatically improve user engagement.
+Users explore 40% more figures when they can "peek behind the card"!

 ---